Abusing Azure Arc: From Service Principal Exposed to Reverse Shell

-Over the past year, I have explored the capabilities of Azure Arc, a service that intriguingly integrates and extends on-premises environments with cloud infrastructure.
-Seeing its potential, I decided to dig deeper into how it works and its vulnerabilities.
+Over the past year, I have explored the capabilities of Azure Arc, a service that integrates and extends on-premises environments with cloud infrastructure.
+Recognizing its potential, I decided to explore its functionality further from a security perspective.
 My findings culminated in a presentation on a new attack vector at Bsides Leeds 2024.
 In this article, I will provide a detailed analysis of how a specific misconfiguration could be exploited by malicious actors to transition from an on-premises environment to Azure, putting all machines connected to Azure Arc at risk.

 What is Azure Arc?

 Azure Arc is an innovative hybrid cloud platform that enables users to control and monitor a wide range of servers and databases.
 This includes traditional Linux and Windows servers in on-premises environments, as well as databases and virtual machines operating in various public clouds.
-Azure Arc leverages Azure’s built-in functionalities, making it easy to manage resources in different places from one central spot.
+Azure Arc leverages Azure’s built-in functionalities, making it easy to manage resources in different places.

 To onboard a new machine in Azure Arc, we must generate a new service principal.
 This service principal will serve as the authentication entity, allowing the machine to connect to Azure and be enrolled in Azure Arc.
 The service principal must be assigned the Azure Connected Machine Onboarding role at a minimum.